openxrlab/xrmocap/docs/en/getting_started.md

 ### Multiple People

-A small test dataset for quick inference and demo can be downloaded from [here](https://openxrlab-share.oss-cn-hongkong.aliyuncs.com/xrmocap/example_resources/Shelf_50.zip).
+A small test dataset for quick demo can be downloaded [here](https://openxrlab-share.oss-cn-hongkong.aliyuncs.com/xrmocap/example_resources/Shelf_50.zip).
 It contains 50 frames from the Shelf sequence, with 5 camera views calibrated and synchronized.

 #### Optimization-based methods

 For optimization-based approaches, it does not require any pretrained model.
-Taking [MVPose](https://zju3dv.github.io/mvpose/) as an example, it can be run as
+Taking [MVPose](../../configs/mvpose/) as an example, it can be run on Shelf_50 as

 ```bash
 Coming soon!